filipealva/PickerView/README.md

 **Special thanks to**: [@bguidolim](https://twitter.com/bguidolim) and [@jairobjunior](https://github.com/jairobjunior).

+## Starring is caring 🌟

+If you liked the project and want it to continue, please star it.
+It is a way for me to know the impact of the project.
+Thank you <3

 ## License

 PickerView is available under the MIT license.
 See the LICENSE file for more info.